MrAprksn/common/cv/cv.md

 ## Site Reliability Engineer (SRE)

 I am an experienced SRE with a strong background in the Enterprise sector and Open Source projects.
 I am passionate about planning, deploying, running, and monitoring infrastructure in the cloud, automating CI/CD processes, and learning new technologies.
-My technical skills include Linux of course!,AWS, GCP, Kubernetes, Hashicorp tools (Terraform (Now OpenTofu), Consul, Vault, etc.), Docker, Observability tools (like Grafana, Elastic Search, Prometheus, Loki...)
+My technical skills include Linux systems administration, AWS, GCP, Kubernetes, Hashicorp tools (Terraform (Now OpenTofu), Consul, Vault, etc.), Docker, Observability tools (like Grafana, Elastic Search, Prometheus, Loki...)
 CI/CD (I prefere GitHub Actions, but can work with GitLab, or Jenkins), Automation with bash and Python.

 ## CORE COMPETENCIES